jperkin/node-rpio/README.md

 ## Quickstart

-All these examples use the physical numbering (Px) and assume that the module is loaded with:
+All these examples use the physical numbering (P01-P40) and assume that the example is started with:

 ```js
 var rpio = require('rpio');
 ```

+### Read a pin

 Setup pin P11 / GPIO17 for read-only input and print its current value: